AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Upload, download, and manage objects/Delete folders.md

 # Delete folders

-You can delete folders in a bucket by using the OSS console.
-When you delete the folder, the folder is deleted along with its objects.
+You can delete folders from a bucket by using the OSS console.
+When you delete a folder, the folder is deleted along with its objects.

-## Usage notes
+## Limits

--   To prevent objects from being accidentally deleted, ensure that required objects in a folder are backed up before you delete the folder.
+-   To prevent objects from being accidentally deleted, make sure that required objects in a folder are backed up before you delete the folder.
 -   If a folder contains a large number of objects, it takes a lot of time to delete objects.
 We recommend that you configure lifecycle rules to delete the folder.
 For more information, see [Configure lifecycle rules](/intl.en-US/Console User Guide/Manage buckets/Basic settings/Configure lifecycle rules.md).

 ## Procedure